medplum/medplum/packages/docs/docs/fhir-datastore/updating-data.md

 ## Update Operation

-Using the `update` operation is performed by sending a `PUT` request, which will create an entirely new version of your resource, rewriting every element.
+The `update` operation is performed by sending a `PUT` request, which will create an entirely new version of your resource, rewriting every element.
 When sending an update request you must include the `resourceType` and the `id` of the resource you are updating, as well as the updated resource itself in the body of the request.

 Medplum provides the `updateResource` method on the `MedplumClient` which implements the `update` operation.
 The function takes the updated resource as an argument.